apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. note::

-   If HTTP/1.1 is used, then |TS| can use keep-alive connections with pipelining to origin servers.
+   If HTTP/1.1 is used, then |TS| can use keep-alive connections to origin servers.

-   If HTTP/1.0 is used, then |TS| can use keep-alive connections without pipelining to origin servers.
+   If HTTP/1.0 is used, then |TS| can use keep-alive connections to origin servers.

-   If HTTP/0.9 is used, then |TS| does not use keep-alive connections to origin servers.

 .. ts:cv:: CONFIG proxy.config.http.chunking.size INT 4096
    :overridable: